Forecasting Workload in Cloud Computing: Towards Uncertainty-Aware Predictions and Transfer Learning

 \fi

 This work was conducted with the financial support of Science Foundation Ireland under Grant Nos.
-18/CRT/6223, 16/RC/3918 and 12/RC/2289-P2. which are co-funded under the European Regional Development Fund; by TAILOR (GA No. 952215), a project funded by EU Horizon 2020 research and innovation programme, and by the Google Cloud Research Credits program with the award GCP203677602.
-The authors thank Dr Diego Carraro from Insight Centre of Data Analytics, University College Cork, for helpful conversation and feedback.
+18/CRT/6223, 16/RC/3918 and 12/RC/2289-P2. which are co-funded under the European Regional Development Fund; by the EU Horizon projects Glaciation (GA No. 101070141) and TAILOR (GA No. 952215), and by the Google Cloud Research Credits program with the award GCP203677602.
 Andrea Rossi is the corresponding author.